AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much do car repairs typically cost?

-The average range for car repairs is $200 to $2,000.
-Of course, the cost of repairs depends on your vehicle’s make and model, taxes in your area, the cost of labor, and other factors.
+The average cost of car repair in the US is $838,8 but can range anywhere from $200 to $2,000.
+Exact costs depend on your vehicle’s make and model, taxes in your area, the cost of labor, and other factors.

 How can you lower your auto insurance premium again after an accident?